fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-shouldn't-catch-StackOverFlowError.md

 In large scale applications with million lines of code, ignoring `StackOverflowError` even in a single location, can have severe consequences.
 Debugging such issues is very difficult and frustrating.

 # How to identify StackOverFlowError from HotSpot log files
 When a Java application crashes, the Java Virtual Machine (JVM) generates a HotSpot error log file named `hs_error<%pid>.log`.
 These log files contain valuable information, including the number of times that `StackOverflowError`s were encountered before the crash.
 This is one indication that a stack overflow had occurred.
 The above program when run with the JVM option `-XX:+CrashOnOutOfMemoryError`, produces the following information in the `hs_err` log file about the number of occurrences of `StackOverflowError`.

 ```
 OutOfMemory and StackOverflow Exception counts:
 StackOverflowErrors=154
 ```

+The above information can also be fetched by running `jcmd VM.info` command

 This information is highly useful in determining whether the application had encountered any `StackOverflowError` during its execution and, if so, whether an unexpected crash was caused by that.